Awards & Recognition

 Spring Street Salt Shed Receives CIB Award of Merit, Public Works

 It is our pleasure to announce that the Concrete Industry Board (CIB) awards jury has chosen our project, Spring Street Salt Shed, to receive the CIB Award of Merit, Public Works.
 This award is presented for superior work, which exemplifies quality concrete.
 The award was presented to the project team on Wednesday November 9th 2016, at the 55th Annual Robert H. Corbetta Awards Dinner held at the Marina Del Rey in the Bronx, New York Our sincere thanks go to the CIB, the project team and to all who made this possible. https://lnkd.in/dThyS5B

-HAKS places 20th on Zweig Group Hot Firm List
+HAKS ranks 20th on Zweig Group Hot Firm List

-HAKS has placed 20 on the 2016 Zweig Group Hot Firm List, a designation synonymous with success in the A/E industry.
+HAKS has ranked 20th on the 2016 Zweig Group Hot Firm List, a designation synonymous with success in the A/E industry.
 We will receive a special award during a black tie celebration dinner at the Zweig Hot Firm and A/E Industry Awards Conference held in September.

 The Zweig Group Hot Firm List recognizes the 100 fastest-growing architecture, engineering, planning, and environmental consulting firms in the United States and Canada.
 These firms have outperformed the economy and competitors to become leaders in their chosen fields.

 To be considered for this award, firms must fill out an application and are ranked by a score comprised of both dollar and percentage revenue growth rate over a three-year period.